MarlinFirmware/Marlin/README.md

 # Unified 2.0 Firmware

 Unified Firmware 2.0 is the latest easy to use firmware for select 3D printers and boards from TH3D Studio.
-Both 8 bit and 32 bit based machines/boards are supported thanks to being built on Marlin 2.0.
+Both 8 bit and 32 bit based machines/boards are supported thanks to being built on **Marlin 2.0.9**.

 This firmware focuses on printers with their stock control boards and select aftermarket boards.
 If you have a 3rd party or other board installed in your machine that is not supported by this firmware it is recommended to use ["Vanilla" Marlin](https://marlinfw.org) on your machine.